jobovy/galpy/doc/source/orbit.rst

 .. _orbit-example-barycentric-acceleration-LMC:

-**NEW in v1.8** Example: Including the Milky Way center's barycentric acceleration due to the Large Magellanic Cloud in orbit integrations
+Example: Including the Milky Way center's barycentric acceleration due to the Large Magellanic Cloud in orbit integrations
 ---------------------------------------------------------------------------------------------------------------------------

 Observations over the last few decades have revealed that the Large Magellanic